tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

   * **Answer** If anyone could mint tokens using our contract, it would essentially make them worthless.

-* What are we doing when we say `ArcadeToken is ERC20` in our contract definition.
+* What are we doing when we say, `ArcadeToken is ERC20` in our contract definition?

   * **Answer** We are inheriting the functions and properties from ERC20 to ArcadeToken.

-* What are some things a function modifier may be used for in solidity?
+* What are some things a function modifier may be used for in Solidity?

   * **Answer** To restrict access to a function.